What is C. diff?

 Risk factors of C. diff

-C. diff is most common in hospitals and long-term-care clinics, like nursing homes, but it also occurs in non-hospitalized patients who have not taken antibiotics.
+C. diff occurs both in hospitals and long-term-care clinics, like nursing homes, and in non-hospitalized patients who have not taken antibiotics.

-While being on antibiotics can pave the way for C. diff, other things can put you at risk as well, including:
+While being on antibiotics can make it easier for someone to get C. diff, other things can put you at risk as well, including:

 • Being at least 65 years old.